liufuyang/terraform-course/eks-demo/README.md

 ```

 ## Configure kubectl
+(Continue here, or run script `init_kube.sh`, then go to `Step 4: Connect to the Dashboard`)
 ```
 mkdir .config
-terraform output kubeconfig > .config/ekskubeconfig # save output in ~/.kube/config or use the following env prarm
+terraform output kubeconfig > .config/ekskubeconfig # save output in ~/.kube/config or use the following env param

 export  KUBECONFIG=$KUBECONFIG:$(pwd)/.config/ekskubeconfig
 ```